244 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Prism Adaptation Therapy for stroke rehabilitation?
+What prior data suggests that Prism Adaptation Therapy is safe for stroke rehabilitation?

 Who Is on the Research Team?